laminlabs/lamin-blog/docs/2022/problems.md

 _Dry lab is not integrated._ | Data platforms offer no adequate interface for the drylab. | API-first with data scientist needs in mind.
 _Support learning._ | There is no support for the learning-from-data cycle. | Support data models across the full lab cycle, including measured → relevant → derived features.
 Manage knowledge through rich semantic models that map high-dimensional data.

-## Data platforms lack support for basic R&D operations
+## No support for basic R&D operations

 <!-- prettier-ignore -->
 Problem | Description | Solution